Youthful energy lifts US in grueling World Cup qualifying

 Aaronson and Adams were among the group that left San Pedro Sula on an overnight charter for London and Berlin.
 Aaronson played a full Champions League match at Sevilla for RB Salzburg on Sept.
 14, a home Austrian Bundesliga league game against Rapid Vienna five days later, the first 89 minutes against Wolfsberg on Sept.
 24, then another complete Champions League game against Lille on the 29th.

-He went the whole way vs. Linz on Sunday, traveled to Texas on Monday, practiced twice with the Americans and played until the 68th minute against the Reggae Boyz, His pinpoint cross led to Pepi’s second goal.
+He went the whole way vs. Linz on Sunday, then drove 90 minutes on Monday to Munich, where he took a flight to Dulles International Airport outside Washington.
+From there, Aaronson flew to Texas, where he practiced twice with the Americans and played until the 68th minute against the Reggae Boyz.
+His pinpoint cross led to Pepi’s second goal.

 “We’re looking at his minutes from the week, and it’s 90, 90, 90 and Champions League games,” Berhalter said, “and we’re like, flew across the world to get here, and we thought that he wasn’t going to be able to do it or it was going to be difficult.
 And he performed really well.”